-The batches in the list are ordered time-wise, with the most recently run test first.
+The batches in the list are presented in chronological ordered, with the most recently run test first.
 Since the batch list can be very long, it is updated only when you scroll further down the list.

-Each entry in the batch list displays the batch name, the date and time the batch started running and a batch status (Running, Passed, Failed - see Understanding the batch status).
-There is also an indication if you have started resolving the tests but have not yet saved the results and a checkbox that is used to select the batch for deletion.
+Each entry in the batch list displays the batch name, the date and time the batch started running, and a batch status (Running, Passed, or Failed - see Test and batch status).
+There is also an indication if you have started resolving the tests but have not yet saved the results, and a checkbox that is used to select the batch for deletion.